 Where to Stay

 How can you get away from it all when all this chaos is happening around you?
 Our answer: A staycation.
 Our favorite way to define a staycation is staying within the boundaries of your own city or state, but visiting somewhere other than your home for a period.
-So, instead of jumping on a plane and going halfway across the world, you can hop in the car to your Los Angeles staycation destination at these hotels.
+So, instead of jumping on a plane and going halfway across the world, you can hop in the car to your preferred hotel or accommodation and try out the best things to do in LA .

 Price: From $169